kevintruong/til/Multi-threaded-Programming:-Review-Questions.md

 ## Q7
-Your startup offers realtime path planning using latest traffic information.
-Your overpaid intern has created a non-threadsafe datastructure with two functions: `shortest` (which uses but does not modify the graph) and `set_edge` (which modifies the graph).
+Your startup offers path planning using latest traffic information.
+Your overpaid intern has created a non-threadsafe data structure with two functions: `shortest` (which uses but does not modify the graph) and `set_edge` (which modifies the graph).
 ````C
 graph_t* create_graph(char* filename); // called once